ibexa/documentation-user/docs/personalization/recommendation_models.md

 #### Blacklist

 Products from this list are not recommended in any scenario.
+A model can be configured manually by a user.
 You can use this model to exclude test products or products that are used for system monitoring.
-It must be treated with care, because the blacklist model applies to all scenarios that exist in the system.
+Added element will never be recommended so it must be treated with care, because the blacklist model applies to all scenarios that exist in the system.

 #### History-based